 Route Connections for Ella Hall Lake

 From Ella Lake, you can portage to Mud Lake and the Four Mile Portage (and arrive near Muskeg Lake).
-Portage does not extend to Muskeg Lake anymore as it was destroyed by windstorm (as of 2018).
+Portage does not extend to Muskeg Lake anymore as it was destroyed by a windstorm (as of 2024).
 The Four Mile Portage connects Fall Lake and Basswood Lake.
-You can use portage wheels on the Four Mile Portage portage.
+You can use portage wheels on the Four Mile Portage.